rdmullins/hello-world/README.md

 # Evernote
 I re-installed Evernote and put the web clipper in my Brave setup.
 Really going to make an effort to use it throughout the bootcamp.

+# Harvard Python Course
+Gary sent a link to an open Harvard CS course that uses Python - going to work through it.
+I also signed up for a blog to chronicle the bootcamp process.